-Acadian has 149 employees as at December 31, 2007.
+Acadian has 143 employees as at December 31, 2008 of which 120 were active.
 Acadian's New Brunswick Timberlands successfully renegotiated a favourable labour agreement with Local 114 during the second quarter of 2006, following the agreement with Local 15N during the fall of 2005.
 Together, these two agreements provide Acadian with labour certainty through 2010.
-Fraser Papers, the predecessor employer, had a positive labour relations history with these unions and had no strikes or lockouts during the previous 11 years.
+Fraser Papers, the predecessor employer, had a positive labour relations history with these unions and had no strikes or lockouts during the previous 12 years.